guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - shortitle (str): Shorter version of the title, to be displayed in the headers.
 /// - date-format (str, auto): Date format.
 Use `auto` or specify the format using the [Typst format syntax](https://typst.app/docs/reference/foundations/datetime/#format).
 /// - license (bool): Whether to include the Creative-Commons Attribution-NonCommercial-NoDerivatives 4.0 license.
+/// - epigraph (dictionary, none): A short quote that guided you through the writting of the thesis, your degree, or your life.
+Consists of `quote` (of type `content`), the body or text itself, `author` (of type `str`), the author of the quote and, optionally, `source` (of type `str`), where the quote was found.
+/// - abstract (dictionary): A short and precise representation of the thesis content.
+Consists of `body` (of type `content`), the main text, and `keywords`, an array of key terms (of type `str`).
+/// - acknowledgements (content, none): Text where you give thanks to everyone that helped you.
 /// - doc (content): Thesis contents.
 ///
 /// -> content